Your cookie preferences

 If you are feeling confident about investing, then this is a good option to take control.
 A self-selected stocks and shares ISA means that you pick the investments yourself.

-• Government or corporate bonds
+Government bonds

-• Investment trusts
+Investment trusts

-• Unit trusts
+Unit trusts

-• Individual stocks and shares
+Individual stocks and shares

-• Open Ended Investment Companies (OEICs)
+Open-Ended Investment Companies (OEICs)

 How does Uswitch choose its editor’s picks?

-We know that the best deals are always changing, so the editorial team at Uswitch regularly checks the rates on this page and updates them at least fortnightly.
-To find the best deals we compare products by taking various factors into consideration, like the interest rate (AER), the balance needed to get the highest interest rate, minimum initial deposit, withdrawal conditions and the term of the account as applicable.
-These factors change subject to the category.
+We know that the best savings accounts are always changing, so the editorial team at Uswitch regularly checks the rates on this page and updates them at least fortnightly.
+To find the best deals we compare products by taking various factors into consideration, including the interest rate (AER), the balance needed to get the highest interest rate, minimum initial deposit, withdrawal conditions, and the term of the account.
+These factors change subject to the category of account.

-We use this system for the whole of the market covering nearly all, so you can get an overview of what the banks and credit unions are typically offering in the UK.
+We use this system for the whole of the market covering nearly all account providers, so you can get an overview of what is available and compare savings accounts in the UK.
 All the banks featured are FSCS protected, so you can be reassured that your money is safe, provided it’s within the defined limits and regulations.
 To find out more about how FSCS looks after your money, visit fscs.org.uk.

 Is my money safe in a stocks and shares ISA?